MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 -   Change the freeze pane of columns in a list.
 The freeze pane locks one or more columns to the left side of a list so that are always present, even when you scroll horizontally.
 -   Adjust the width of columns in a list.
 -   Move and remove Cues (tiles).
 -   Move and remove parts.
 Parts are subdivisions or areas on a page that contain things like multiple fields, another page, a chart, or tiles.
+- Make fields only appear when you select **See more**.
+- Make fields appear on the FastTab heading when the FastTab is collapsed.

 ## To personalize a page